djsc/ScreenDoorWidget/README.md

 * Dashboard -> Database -> Create database (locked mode) #This creates a Firestore database which we won't be using
 * Every time you go to the databse tab from the dashboard, select Realtime Database at the top instead of Firestore
 * Dashboard -> Database  -> Rules -> Publish the following rules:

+**NOTE: THE FIREBASE RULES BELOW ALLOW ANYONE TO READ YOUR DATA.
+IT ONLY PROTECTS AGAINST WRITING**

 ```
 {
   "rules": {